-We often get caught up in the day to day tasks at hand.
-We check one thing off our to-do list and move right on to the next.
-Month after month goes by, and we know we've accomplished a lot, but it's hard for us to remember what all of those accomplishments were and come up with examples of accomplishments.
-Or, time goes by and we feel like we haven't accomplished a lot when in reality, we've probably done a lot more than we realize.
+We often get caught up in the day-to-day tasks at hand — we check one thing off our to-do list and move right on to the next.
+Month after month goes by and we know we've accomplished a lot, but it's hard to remember what all of those work accomplishments were when it’s time to look back.
+Or, alternatively, time goes by and we feel like we haven't accomplished much, when in reality, we've done a lot more than we realize.

-The truth is: a lot is asked of us in the workplace these days.
-It's important to be able to track our accomplishments throughout the year for a number of reasons.
+The truth is, a lot is asked of us in the workplace these days, and it's important to track the things you accomplish throughout the year for a number of reasons.

-Tracking your wins throughout the year, as they happen:
+Tracking your work accomplishments throughout the year as they happen:

 Puts you in a better position to ask for a raise when you're ready.

 Makes it easier for you to provide accurate and thorough information when performance appraisal times rolls around.

 Makes it easier to update your resume when you're ready to explore new opportunities.

 Gives you great fodder for when you speak with peers and industry leaders by helping you share what you've learned (rather than boasting about all that you've accomplished).